qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/server.rst

 __init__.py
 -----------
 This file is required by Python's import system.
-Also, |qg| Server requires that this file contains a :func:`serverClassFactory()` function, which is called when the plugin gets loaded into |qg| Server when the server starts.
+Also, QGIS Server requires that this file contains a :func:`serverClassFactory()` function, which is called when the plugin gets loaded into QGIS Server when the server starts.
 It receives reference to instance of :class:`QgsServerInterface` and must return instance of your plugin's class.
 This is how the example plugin `__init__.py` looks like::